zed-industries/zed/assets/prompts/operations.md

 - We'll create it in one shot.
 - Prefer updating symbols lower in the syntax tree if possible.
 - Never include operations on a parent symbol and one of its children in the same <operations> block.
+- Include a description attribute for each operation with a brief, one-line description of the change to perform.
+- Descriptions are required for all operations except delete.
+- Avoid referring to the location in the description.
+Focus on the change to be made, not the location where it's made.
+That's implicit with the symbol you provide.

 The available operation types are: